hossamnasser938/JavaScript-Essential-Training-Course-Documentation/9. Loops/loops.md

 The output is nothing since the condition does not hold for the first time.

 ## Looping through arrays
 Let's see our first practical example using loops.
-We wanna get all external links in a document and for assure that each one have the `target` attribute set to "\_blank".
+We wanna get all external links in a document and make sure that each one has the `target` attribute set to "\_blank".
 ```
 const EXTERNAL_LINKS = document.querySelectorAll('a[href^="http"]');
 for ( var i = 0; i < EXTERNAL_LINKS.length; i++ ) {